Mertein/angular-challenge/README.md

 ## Important Information

-We can only log in with the credentials provided on the login page.
+We can only login with the credentials provided on the login page and running json-server to simulate api with backend.

 We use json-server to simulate a backend with endpoints.